kubeshop/testkube/docs/scripts-running.md

-# Running TestKube test scripts
+# Running TestKube Test Scripts

-Test scripts are stored in Kubernetes cluster a Custom resources.
-We can run them as many times as we want and get results with use of kubectl testkube plugin or with API.
+Test scripts are stored in Kubernetes cluster as Custom resources.
+We can run them as many times as we want and get results with use of kubectl testkube plugin or with an API.

-## Running
+Running scripts looks the same for any type of script.

-Running scripts looks the same for any type of script Let's assume we've previously created script with name `api-incluster-test`
+Let's assume we've previously created a script with the name `api-incluster-test`.

-### Standard run comnand
+## Standard Run Comnand

-The simplest run command looks like below:
+This is the simplest run command:

 ```sh
 kubectl testkube scripts run api-incluster-test